 Students are afforded 5 mental health days per year and are considered excused absences.
 To use a mental health day a parent or guardian needs to call KACC and inform us that the student is taking a mental health day.
-Upon return to KACC, the student will report to the KACC counselor for a follow-up check-in before returning to class.
+Upon return to KACC, the student will report to the KACC counselor for a follow-up check-in on their 3rd and 5th mental health day before returning to class.